Damen station (CTA Blue Line): Station renovations and rehabilitations

 Concerns were raised for the accessibility of the station; no elevator access was added to the station despite its being the fourth-busiest station on the O'Hare branch.
-Locals expressed disappointment in the lack of accessibility; although wheelchair-bound patrons were the most affected, the most common requests for an elevator came from tourists with large luggage.
+Locals expressed disappointment in the lack of accessibility; although wheelchair-using patrons were the most affected, the most common requests for an elevator came from tourists with large luggage.
 The CTA defended the lack of accessibility as a byproduct of the station's heritage and resultant difficulty of adding accessibility features, and offered the possibility of such improvements in the future.

 Station details

 The station is located at 1558 North Damen Avenue, in the Wicker Park and Bucktown neighborhoods of Chicago.